 - A time management system of your choice, either print or digital, such as an agenda or calendar.

 - Hacker, Diana and Nancy Sommers.
 A Pocket Style Manual.
 8th edition, Bedford St. Martin’s, 2018.

-These books can be found in the MSVU Bookstore.
+These books will be in the MSVU Bookstore in September.

 How do I keep track of everything?

 Use Moodle!
 This course uses Moodle, an online course management system.
 This is the place where I communicate with you between classes, where I post assignments, make announcements, or revise the syllabus.
 You should check Moodle at least twice a week to make sure you know what to do for each class.
 You should note, however, that I do not post lecture notes or grades on Moodle.
 This course is run mainly as a writing workshop with discussions.
 I expect you to keep track of and calculate your grades on your own

 What am I expected to do in this class?

 These course aims are sometimes called “learning objectives.”
 Learning is an open-ended process that can be unpredictable.
 While I am here to guide and help you in any way I can, you alone are responsible for your own learning.
 What you get out of this course depends on the effort you put into it.
 Here are the activities that I’m planning to offer you and what I think you can learn from them, but this list is not exhaustive.
 Surprise me, or yourself, by going beyond expectations!

 Successful completion of this course should help you to: